 Video vs audio

-Most listeners use Apple or Spotify.
+Most listeners will end up on Apple or Spotify.
 YouTube is for the people who want to see the conversation — chart references, screen-shared diagrams, the occasional whiteboard.
 Same content, more context.
+Drops will start landing on YouTube once the channel is approved.

 04.01 / Roadmap